Third Militarism: 1933 Constitution

 A major area of political debate within the country was in the new national assembly which was established to replace Leguía's 1920 assembly.

-In 1933, a new constitution was charted, with some progressive reforms in the working class and regarding indigenous communities passed and other original reforms retained.
+In 1933, a new constitution was charted, with some progressive reforms in the working class and regarding indigenous communities passed while other elements of the constitution were reactionary.
 This was in spite of constant debate between the majority UR members and the minority APRA members.
-The new constitution also officially legalized civil marriage and divorce, presented Roman Catholicism as the official religion of Peru, (though recognising other religions as well).
+The new constitution also officially legalized civil marriage and divorce, and presented Roman Catholicism as the official religion of Peru (though recognising other religions as well).
+APRA chose to oppose the womens' vote believing it would empower the conservatives.

-The Catholic Church was concerned about the spread of "godless" Marxism, and was placed by the government into a more active role in politics.
-Contrary to APRA's supporting stance on women's vote, the party chose to oppose it in fear that approving it would empower the conservative vote.
 On women's suffrage, liberal forces feared that the clergy could manipulate women into voting conservative, while APRA forces led an opposition against the church.
-The church fought back in defense of it's traditions, spearheaded by intellectual conservatives such as José de la Riva-Agüero and Víctor Andrés Belaúnde.
+The church fought back in defense of its traditions, spearheaded by intellectual conservatives such as José de la Riva-Agüero and Víctor Andrés Belaúnde.

 Assassination of Sánchez Cerro

 On 13 April 1933, while leaving the San Beatriz racetrack after examining about 25000 men who had been mobilised in the conflict against Colombia, Sánchez Cerro was assassinated by an Aprista named Abelardo Mendoza Leyva.
-In the aftermath, Congress chose Oscar Benavides to assume the presidency, though this was against the 1933 constitution which stated that no active members of the military could assume the presidency.
+In the aftermath, Congress chose Oscar Benavides to assume the presidency.
+This violated the 1933 constitution which stated that no active members of the military could assume the presidency.

 Benavides, 1933–1939

 End of the conflict with Colombia

+In Congress, Benavides addressed the border war with Colombia as such:

+Peru is not in a position to carry on a war with Colombia with any hope of a satisfactory conclusion.
+We will probably not be able to withstand the Colombian drive now being made on Puerto Arturo.
+We are isolated among the countries of the world and our diplomatic position is even worse than our military one. [...]
+I fear that all the countries belonging to the League will shortly withdraw their diplomatic representatives from Lima as a sign of protest; that there may likewise be an embargo on arms and possibly an economic boycott.

-Benavides's first actions were to begin negotiations with the president of Colombia, Alfonso López Pumarejo, regarding the conflict between their nations.
-As a result of the negotiations, Peru and Colombia jointly accepted a proposed cease-fire prepared by the League of Nations to end the conflict.
+As chief of the military, he was aware that Peru's military potential was far outmatched by that of Colombia's.
+Benavides's began peace negotiations with the president of Colombia, Alfonso López Pumarejo.
+This ended with Peru and Colombia jointly accepting a proposed cease-fire prepared by the League of Nations to end the conflict.
 From October 1933 to May 1934, meetings for a permanent settlement were commenced in Rio de Janeiro, which resulted in a status quo ante bellum; Peru was to abide by the terms of the Salomón-Lazono Treaty.
 In the aftermath of the settlement, Peruvian forces withdrew from Leticia and the army was demobilised.
+Military officers generally supported this resolution after Peru's defeat at Tarapacá.